Kreata/firemail/docs/mailComposer.md

 ### setHeader

 Sets a header value for the specified key.
 If previous value with the same key exists, it is overwritten.
 If you want to set multiple values for the same key, use an array as the value.
+Values are inserted "as is", if the value includes unicode symbols or is not properly formatted, use `encodeHeaderValue` before inserting the data.

     mailComposer.setHeader(key, value)